What is haemophilia?

 VWD was discovered in 1925 by, and named after, the Finnish doctor Erik von Willebrand.
 Professor von Willebrand described this new type of bleeding disorder after observing families living on the Aaland Islands between Sweden and Finland who had bleeding problems.
 It is also known as von Willebrand disorder.

-Does everyone carrying the VWD gene have bleeding symptoms?
+Does everyone with the gene change causing VWD have bleeding symptoms?

-No. Many people have no symptoms.
+No. Many people who have the gene change causing VWD carry it without symptoms.
 In fact, they may not even realise they have it.
 However, the condition can still be passed on to children.

 Do I have VWD?